realworldocaml/book/book/gadts/README.md

 ```

 This implementation is a bit ugly because it has a lot of dynamic
 checks to detect what are effectively type errors.
 Indeed, it's
-entirely possible to create an ill-typed expression, so these dynamic
+entirely possible to create an ill-typed expression which will trip
-checks are necessary, as you can see below.
+these checks.

 ```ocaml env=main
 # let i x = Value (Int x)